 briefings, provide safety instructions: hygiene/washing etc to comply

 with any local laws (social distance, curfews etc).

 the programme takes place outside in well-ventilated spaces in a warm

 climate, all of which significantly reduce the transmission of COVID.

 the six months we have successfully sent volunteers to Costa Rica

 we have not had one Leaper become seriously ill or hospitalized due to

 To safely and responsibly avoid UK hotel quarantine, we add on 11 nights in an amber country on the way home.

-with that countries entry requirement (such as a negative PCR test)
+with that country's entry requirement (such as a negative PCR test)

 before you can enter.
-We will continue to run our programs for those who would like to go and will endeavour to find safe and responsible solutions to get you home.
+We will continue to run our programmes for those who would like to go and will endeavour to find safe and responsible solutions to get you home.